-The burden is on the applicant (meaning, the UK authority) to provide evidence in support of their request.
-The civil standard of proof is applied, so the applicant simply needs to prove their case on the balance of probabilities.
+The burden is on the applicant (meaning the UK authority) to provide evidence supporting their request.
+The civil standard of proof is applied, so the applicant needs to prove their case on the balance of probabilities.

 What happens if an Unexplained Wealth Order is granted?

 If the High Court grants a UWO, you will be asked to explain precisely how you acquired the asset.
-This news may come completely out of the blue, as you may be totally unaware that a UWO application has been made against you.
-To make matters more stressful, you will be given a set amount of time in which to provide a response.
+This news may come entirely out of the blue, as you may be unaware that a UWO application has been made against you.
+To make matters more stressful, you will be given a set amount of time to respond.

-You need to provide a statement explaining exactly how you acquired the asset, and how much it cost, along with any other information requested.
+You need to provide a statement explaining exactly how you acquired the asset, how much it cost, and any other requested information.
 Evidence should also be submitted to support your claim.

-If you fail to respond in the allocated timeframe, or your response is considered unsatisfactory by the NCA (or other investigating authority), the asset in question will be subject to civil recovery proceedings.
+If you fail to respond in the allocated timeframe or are considered unsatisfactory by the NCA (or other investigating authority), the asset in question will be subject to civil recovery proceedings.
 This action can be pursued under Part 5 of the Proceeds of Crime Act (POCA).
 If the request is granted, the authorities can seize or ‘forfeit’ the asset.

 A response will be deemed unsatisfactory if you fail to establish that you acquired the asset via legitimate means.
 However, you must not provide false or misleading information.
-This could result in two years’ imprisonment.
+This could result in two years of imprisonment.

 Interim freezing orders

 In the meantime, you may be subject to an interim freezing order.
-This prevents you from selling or transferring your asset until the investigation has been concluded.
-An interim freezing order will be issued if the court believes that you may try to dispose of assets prior to the conclusion of the investigation, or if your assets could be difficult to seize later down the line.
+This prevents you from selling or transferring your asset until the investigation concludes.
+An interim freezing order will be issued if the court believes that you may try to dispose of assets before the conclusion of the investigation or if your assets could be difficult to seize later down the line.

 Can I challenge an Unexplained Wealth Order?

 It is also possible to challenge an Unexplained Wealth Order.
-Remember, the authorities must meet certain criteria in order for the UWO to be valid.
-If a UWO is granted, it is necessary to inspect whether the investigating authorities actually met the civil burden of proof.
+Remember, the authorities must meet specific criteria for the UWO’s validity.
+If a UWO is granted, inspecting whether the investigating authorities met the civil burden of proof is necessary.
 If not, you can mount a legal challenge and request that the UWO is discharged.

 This is precisely what happened in April 2020 when a family from Kazakhstan successfully overturned three UWOs against them.
-The UWOs were originally granted in relation to three multimillion-pound homes in London.
+The UWOs were initially granted access concerning three multimillion-pound homes in London.
 The NCA claimed that they had been purchased using the proceeds of embezzlement.
 The family applied to discharge the UWOs, which would have permitted all three homes to be seized.
 The judge found in their favour, stating that the NCA’s evidence was “unreliable”.